eschloss/openPDS-RegistryServer/README.md

     >python manage.py runserver 0.0.0.0:8000 (for access to local VM)

 * The above steps will get you started with a registry server on port 8000 of your machine's loopback interface (for local access only).

+* Additional steps required for full openpds setup

+    >change pdsDefaultLocation in settings.py file